tlevine/www.thomaslevine.com/content/!/open-data-plans/index.md

 at historical release and usage of datasets, we might get an idea of these dependencies and interactions.

+### Real outcomes
+Open data isn't useful in itself; it's useful because good things will happen if we do.
+Or at least that's the idea.
+As [Ian Kalin](https://twitter.com/IanJKalin) says, the data portal metrics should really tell us how many tax dollars the open data saved and how many jobs the data portal created.
+If we're creative, we can come up with something like this.

 ## Collect more data
 There are lots of data portals, and not all aspects of the various data portals software